-These leases generally have terms which range from 1 year to 6 years, and often include one or more options to renew.
-These renewal terms can extend the lease term from 1 year to 6 years, and are included in the lease term when it is reasonably certain that the Company will exercise the option.
-These operating leases are included in "Right of use asset" on the Company's December 31, 2021 consolidated balance sheets, and represent the Company's right to use the underlying asset for the lease term.
-The Company's obligations to make lease payments are included in the current liabilities as "Operating lease liability" and in the non-current liabilities as "Operating lease liability - long term" on the Company's December 31, 2021 consolidated balance sheets.
-As of December 31, 2021, right-of-use of asset was \$776. operating lease liabilities were \$138 and non current Operating lease liabilities were \$473.
-Right-of-use asset includes the capitalization of improvements (net of amortization) amounting to \$164.
+These operating leases are included in "Right of use asset" on the Company's December 31, 2022 consolidated balance sheets, and represent the Company's right to use the underlying asset for the lease term.
+The Company's obligations to make lease payments are included in the current liabilities as "Operating lease liability" and in the non-current liabilities as "Operating lease liability - long term" on the Company's December 31, 2022 consolidated balance sheets.
+As of December 31, 2022, right-of-use of asset was \$583. operating lease liabilities were \$159 and non current Operating lease liabilities were \$308.
+Right-of-use asset includes the capitalization of improvements (net of amortization) amounting to \$105.